-This is a workaround for OSes that does not support EHCI hand-off.
-The EHCI owner-ship change should be claimed by the EHCI driver.
+This is a workaround for OSes without the support of EHCI hand-off.
+The change of EHCI ownership should be claimed by the EHCI driver.

 Super IO Configuration

 This section is used to configure the I/O functions supported by the onboard Super I/O chip.